Decatur County, Kansas: Ghost towns

+Post offices

+The first post office in the county was Sappa, established in April 1874 by postmaster J. A. Rodehaver.
+It was located where Oberlin now is.
+In 1886 there were seventeen post offices in the county: Allison, Altory, Bassettville, Cedar Bluffs, Decatur, Hawkeye, Hooker, Jackson, Jenings, Lyle, Oberlin, Norcatur, Sheffield, Shibboleth, Stephen, Traer, and Vallonia.

 Townships

 Decatur County is divided into twenty-five townships.
 The city of Oberlin is considered governmentally independent and is excluded from the census figures for the townships.
 In the following table, the population center is the largest city (or cities) included in that township's population total, if it is of a significant size.

+This list has remained the same since 1910.

+In 1886 there had been just eleven: Bassettville, Beaver, Center, Custer.
+Garfield, Grant, Jennings, Logan, Oberlin, Olive, and Prairie Dog.

+Originally in 1879, the county commissioners established just six townships: Grant, Beaver, Bassettville, Oberlin, Prairie Dog, and Jennings.